The Daily Times and Chronicle, Tuesday, March 17, 1981

 Burlington Past and Present, by John E. Fogelberg

 (Article # 091)

 One of Burlington’s oldest roads followed the path of today’s Locust Street, continued to Mill Street, went down Sawmill Road into Wilmington.
-Along the way are plenty of historic features:
+Ready for a tour?
+First stop, Wood Hill:

-- Further along on the old roadway stands the fieldstone house once the home of the Albert G. Vigneau family.
-They moved to Burlington in 1921 and Vigneau held the office of town accountant here from 1934 to 1939.
+It’s the fieldstone house once the home of the Albert G. Vigneau family.
+They moved to Burlington in 1921.
+Vigneau held the office of town accountant here from 1934 to 1939.
 With him when he came to Burlington was his year-old son Robert.
 That boy grew up to become a selectman and then Burlington’s representative to the Great and General Court, an office he has held continuously since first elected in 1968.

-- And right on the Burlington/Wilmington line stood Clapp’s Mill, which may have been built on the site of a previous Butter’s mill.
+It’s the skeleton of Clapp’s Mill, which may have been built on the site of a previous Butter’s mill.
 The mill itself was in Burlington as was the body of water it held back.
-Out of business by 1904 and the mill buildings now long gone, the dam itself and its millrace are still in fairly good condition.
+Out of business by 1904 and the mill buildings now long gone, the dam and its millrace are still in fairly good condition.